Hermes Swarm Auto-Routing: Set Goal, Walk Away

 How does auto-routing work?

-Aurora reads the mission, plans the agent team and steps, deploys.
+Aurora reads the mission, plans the agent team and steps, and deploys without manual orchestration.

 Can I override auto-routing?

-Yes — switch to manual orchestration in settings.
+Yes — switch to manual orchestration in settings whenever you need full control.

 Will auto-routing pick the right agents?